lastlink/docs-1/interface-guide/core.md

 User interfaces (Interfaces) are how your users will interact with the different types of content in your database.
 Each field in your database has a data-type that determines what kind of content can be stored there – Directus uses this information to determine a default Interface and any other Interfaces that are supported.
 In addition to the provided Core Interfaces, you can also easy create new Custom Interfaces for specific or complex use-cases.

-For most content types the Directus Core Interfaces should work well.
-However if you're looking for a specific interface or have proprietary or custom content types to manage – you may need or want to create something more tailored.
-Directus Interfaces are modular Javascript files (or dedicated sub-directories for complex interfaces) that allow you to create new ways of interfacing with database content.
-To learn more about creating your own Interface, checkout this Medium article on the subject: [How to Create a Custom Interface](https://medium.com/directus/how-to-create-a-custom-interface-ba8a4b7e72f4)

-# Core Interfaces

-Interfaces are how your users will interact with the different types of content in your database.
-Each field in your database has a data-type that determines what kind of content can be stored there – Directus uses this information to determine a default Interface and any other Interfaces that are supported.
-In addition to the provided Core Interfaces, you can also easy create new Custom Interfaces for specific or complex use-cases.

 ## String based interfaces

 ### Blob